dhillondeep/vcrc/README.md

 	map <leader>ct :cd ~/Desktop/Todoist/todoist<cr>
 	map <leader>cw :cd ~/Desktop/Wedoist/wedoist<cr>

-You can also install your plugins using [Vim Plug](https://github.com/junegunn/vim-plug)
+You can also create **~/.vim_runtime/my_plugins.vim** to add any plugins using [Vim Plug](https://github.com/junegunn/vim-plug).
+For instance, my **my_plugins.vim** looks like this:

-    vim ~/.vim_runtime/my_configs.vim

-    # add Plug command for the pluggin
+	Plug 'neoclide/coc.nvim', {'branch': 'release'}
-    Plug 'tpope/vim-rails'
+	Plug 'christoomey/vim-tmux-navigator'

     	# after resourcing the file, you can install the plugin by running
     	:PlugInstall

    	 # you can also use key binding
     	map <leader>pi :PlugInstall<cr>

 ## Key Mappings